nikhillondhe9/openag-cloud-v1/bigquery-setup/README.md

 See the [README_python.md](../README_python.md) file for instructions on setting up gcloud and python.

 ## Create and load the datasets
-* `authorize_gcloud.sh` Authorize your google account and gcloud project.
+* `../authorize_gcloud.sh` Authorize your google account and gcloud project (only needs to be done once, it will save to ~/.config).
 * `create_bigquery_dataset_and_schema.sh` Create the datasets and tables.
 * `load_manual_data_to_bigquery.sh` Load data into the tables.